splynx/docs/files/en/addons_modules/FatturaPA/FatturaPA.md

 **Bank name** - required

-Now you need to set *Customer additional fields* for customers whose invoices you will export.
-Look at the screenshot:
+Thereafter, you need to set up the *Customer additional fields* for customers whose invoices you will export, as depicted below:

 ![1.png](11.png)